Silvermane

 Silvermane (Silvio Manfredi) is a supervillain appearing in American comic books published by Marvel Comics.
-A notorious crime boss and prominent figure in the Maggia, a fictional organized crime syndicate, he is usually depicted as an adversary of the superhero Spider-Man and the father of Joseph Manfredi.
+A notorious Italian-American crime boss and prominent figure in the Maggia, a fictional organized crime syndicate, he is usually depicted as an adversary of the superhero Spider-Man and the father of Joseph Manfredi.
 Silvermane later became a cyborg in an attempt to extend his lifespan.

 The character has made appearances in several forms of media outside of comics, including animated series and video games.
+Brendan Gleeson portrayed an Irish version of the character named Finbar "Finn" Byrne in the Amazon Prime Video television series Spider-Noir (2026).

 Publication history

 Silvermane first appeared in The Amazing Spider-Man #73, and was created by Stan Lee and John Buscema.

 The character's original storyline was about a mysterious stone tablet coveted by several villains.
 The "Tablet Saga" proved popular, although artist John Romita Sr. said that it was not originally intended as an arc, stating "We never even thought up Silvermane until the seventh issue [of the story arc], let alone a 'socko' ending."